Exhibitions @St_Elvans

 "Here Be Dragons"

-Marking the 150th anniversary of the achievements of Griffith Rhys "Caradog" Jones and the Aberdare centred Côr Mawr, St Elvan's proudly presents our summer 2022 collaborative exhibition featuring the large scale dragon images of Linda Agostini, the community dragon art of Artsy Community, Kevin Broome and Christina Davies; plus the largest metal sculpture of the incredible Barry Lewis - a giant 4.5 x 3m Welsh dragon!
+Marking the 150th anniversary of the achievements of Griffith Rhys "Caradog" Jones and the Aberdare centred Côr Mawr, St Elvan's proudly presented our summer 2022 collaborative exhibition, which featured the large scale dragon images of Linda Agostini, the community dragon art of Artsy Community, Kevin Broome and Christina Davies; plus the largest metal sculpture of the incredible Barry Lewis - a giant 4.5 x 3m Welsh dragon!
+Further information on Griffith Rhys "Caradog" Jones, the Côr Mawr and the wider Caradogfest, is available at www.caradogfest.com

 May | June